python-amazon-mws/python-amazon-mws/docs/source/gettingStarted.rst

 ###############

 .. note:: We assume you have an Amazon Professional Seller account and developer access to be able to use MWS.
-If not, please see :ref:`page_prerequisites`.
+If not, please see :doc:`prerequisites`.

 Entering credentials
 ====================